elen-oz/hi_finance-app/readme.md

 # The Accountants Website

-This repository contains the code for a website created as a school project for a fictitious company called "The Accountants."
+This repository contains the code for a website created as a study project for a fictitious company.
 The website is designed with specific target audience in mind and meets the requirements outlined for accessibility, SEO, and performance.

 ## Target Audience